orbcode/orbmule/README.md

 ORBMule Development
 ===================

 This is the repository for the ORBMule, a minimal STM32F427 target board for the Obrbuculum project featuring a parallel trace connector so it can serve as a reference board for ORBTrace.
-Licences for materials are in individual directories.
+Licences for materials are in individual subdirectories.

 There is very little that is interesting about this board, and that's the whole idea...it's only purpose in life is to give you a known reference starting point when first getting started with ORBTrace.
 It is nothing more than the CPU, with supporting crystal, a few LEDs and a USB connector.